Skip to main content

 The Report Builder is composed of the following software units:

-1. Generate Diagnosis Report Use Case (generate_diagnosis_report.py): Orchestrates the generation of diagnosis reports.
-It invokes the derivation service to translate expert results into domain aggregates, optionally enriches hypotheses with medical terminology codes via the Terminology Repository Port, and delegates to the mapper to produce the canonical DTO output.
+1. Generate Diagnosis Report Use Case: Orchestrates the generation of diagnosis reports.
+It invokes the assembler to translate expert results into domain aggregates, optionally enriches hypotheses with medical terminology codes via the Terminology Enrichment Service, and delegates to the presenter to produce the canonical DTO output.

-2. Generate Severity Report Use Case (generate_severity_report.py): Orchestrates the generation of severity reports from sign-based expert results.
-It invokes the derivation service and mapper to produce the canonical severity report DTO.
+2. Generate Severity Report Use Case: Orchestrates the generation of severity reports from sign-based expert results.
+It invokes the assembler and presenter to produce the canonical severity report DTO.

-3. Diagnosis Report Derivation Service (diagnosis_report_derivation.py): Translates DiagnosisExpertResults into domain aggregates.
-It creates differential diagnoses with ranked hypotheses, extracts risk assessment metrics, and constructs per-image analyses including technical assessments.
+3. Diagnosis Report Assembler (DiagnosisReportAssembler): An inbound ACL component that translates DiagnosisExpertResults into domain aggregates.
+It creates differential diagnoses with ranked hypotheses, extracts risk assessment metrics (with indicator name mapping), and constructs per-image analyses including technical assessments.

-6. Domain Entities (core/domain/entities/): Include DifferentialDiagnosis, Hypothesis, RiskAssessment, ImageAnalysis, SignAssessment, SignIntensity, SignExtent, LesionCount, and TechnicalAssessment.
+7. Domain Entities (core/domain/entities/): Include DifferentialDiagnosis, Hypothesis, RiskAssessment, ImageAnalysis, SignAssessment, SignPresence, SignIntensity, SignExtent, LesionCount, SignStaging, SignCharacteristic, and TechnicalAssessment.
 These represent the clinical concepts and findings within a report.

-9. Terminology Repository Port and Adapter (terminology_port.py, json_terminology_adapter.py): Defines an abstract port for medical terminology lookups and provides a JSON file–based adapter that loads ICD-11 and SNOMED-CT mappings from terminology.json.
+12. Terminology Repository Port and Adapter: Defines an abstract port for medical terminology lookups and provides a JSON file–based adapter (JsonTerminologyRepository) that loads ICD-11 and SNOMED-CT mappings from terminology.json with case-insensitive lookups.

-10. REST Inbound Adapter (infrastructure/adapters/inbound/rest/): Exposes HTTP endpoints (/reports/diagnosis, /reports/severity) via FastAPI routers.
+13. REST Inbound Adapter (infrastructure/adapters/inbound/rest/): Exposes HTTP endpoints (/reports/diagnosis, /reports/severity, /ready) via FastAPI routers.
 The adapter receives expert results as JSON payloads, invokes the appropriate use case, and returns canonical report DTOs.

-11. Dependency Injection Container (di.py): Configures and wires application dependencies using the dependency-injector library, including the terminology repository and use cases.
+14. Dependency Injection Container (di.py): Configures and wires application dependencies using the dependency-injector library, including conditional creation of the terminology enrichment service based on configuration.

 SOUPs